OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings/csharp/README.md

    In the new Azure Bot resource in the Portal,
     - Ensure that you've [enabled the Teams Channel](https://learn.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
     - In Settings/Configuration/Messaging endpoint, enter the current `https` URL you were given by running ngrok.
 Append with the path `/api/messages`

-## Register your Teams Auth SSO with Azure AD

-1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
-2. Select **New Registration** and on the *register an application page*, set following values:
-    * Set **name** to your app name.
-    * Choose the **supported account types** (any account type will work)
-    * Leave **Redirect URI** empty.
-    * Choose **Register**.

-2. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
-You’ll need those later when updating your Teams application manifest and in the appsettings.json.
-3. Navigate to **API Permissions**, and make sure to add the follow permissions:
--   Select Add a permission
--   Select Microsoft Graph -> Application permissions.
-   - `Calendars.ReadWrite`
-   - `Calendars.Read`

--   Click on Add permissions.
-Please make sure to grant the admin consent for the required permissions.

-4. Navigate to the **Certificates & secrets**.
-In the Client secrets section, click on "+ New client secret".
-Add a description (Name of the secret) for the secret and select “Never” for Expires.
-Click "Add".
-Once the client secret is created, copy its value, it need to be placed in the appsettings.json file.

 ## To try this sample